jjvanzon/JJs-Reference-Architecture/patterns.md

 Also, you may want to create different, more limited repository wrappers.
 For instance ones for partial domain models.
 This keeps the width of dependency narrow, so logic that has nothing to do with certain repositories, do not become dependent on all of them.

 An alternative to repository wrappers is dependency injection.
-See 'dependency injection'.
-There you will find some criticism about the techique, but those might be due to not using a very good dependency injection API.
+See dependency injection'.
+There you will find some criticism about the techique, but those might be due to not using a very good dependency injection `API`.
 Repository wrappers and dependency injection could well be used in combination with eachother.

 ### Validators